-Barcelona is an unbelievable city: the mix of culture, art and – of course – incredible food make every visit an absolute joy and even after multiple visits, there will always be hidden nooks of the city to explore.
+Barcelona is an unbelievable city: the mix of culture, art, and incredible food make every visit an absolute joy.
+And even after multiple visits, there will always be hidden nooks of the city to explore.
 It feels almost impossible to get tired of wandering the streets – although it’s usually in search of my next sangria or dish of paella!

-Today, I’m rounding up ten of the best things to do in Barcelona for anybody who is yet to experience the delights of this wonderful Spanish city.
+Today, I’m rounding up the best things to do in Barcelona for anybody who is yet to experience the delights of this wonderful Spanish city.
 So now, sit back and enjoy!

 - 1 Visit the Sagrada Familia